Excel Deluxe "Envelopes" Check Register Spreadsheet

 Keep a "Miscellaneous" envelope.
 Hey — stuff happens.
 But you want it to be small stuff.
 The bigger things should be handled by your Emergency Fund.

 Got interest?
-If you're doing much saving in your checking account, please consider using an interest-bearing checking account like ING Direct's Electric Orange.
+If you're doing much saving in your checking account, please consider using an interest-bearing checking account like Capital One's 360 Checking.
 Every dollar adds up.

 Want Other Check Register Spreadsheets?